This post may contain affiliate links. Please read our disclosure policy.

 - Different Nut Variations: This recipe is not conducive to substituting different nuts.
-You can substitute 75-100% of the almond meal in my other almond cream recipe instead.
+You can substitute 75-100% of the almond meal in my other frangipane recipe instead.

 - Egg Free: You can omit the eggs here but it will not be as light and fluffy.
 The texture will be off, but it will work.